ARM-software/abi-aa/addenda32/addenda32.rst

 nonetheless publicly describe the effect on compatibility of its private attributes by using generic compatibility tags (`Generic compatibility tag`_).
 These must record a safe approximation.
-The producer can record precise information that only its own tool chain comprehends in a private vendor subsection.
+The producer can record precise information that only its own toolchain comprehends in a private vendor subsection.

-*  We intend that another tool chain should not mistakenly link incompatible files.
-The price of safety is that a tool chain might sometimes diagnose incompatibility between files that could be safely linked, because their compatibility has been approximated.
+*  We intend that another toolchain should not mistakenly link incompatible files.
+The price of safety is that a toolchain might sometimes diagnose incompatibility between files that could be safely linked, because their compatibility has been approximated.

-*  We do not expect that a tool chain should be able to comprehend the private data of a different tool chain (other than through private agreement among tool chains).
+*  We do not expect that a toolchain should be able to comprehend the private data of a different toolchain (other than through private agreement among toolchains).

 Coding extensibility and compatibility
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^